redhat-developer/service-binding-operator/README.md

   * Injects environment variables into the applications' `Deployment`, `DeploymentConfig`, `Replicaset`, `KnativeService` or anything that uses a standard PodSpec;

+## Key Features

+* Support Binding with backing services represented by Kubernetes resources including third-party CRD-backed resources.
+* Support binding with multiple-backing services.
+* Extract binding information based on annotations present in CRDs/CRs/resources.
+* Extract binding values based on annotations present in OLM descriptors.
+* Project binding values as volume mounts.
+* Project binding values as environment variables.
+* Binding of PodSpec-based workloads.
+* Binding of non-PodSpec-based Kubernetes resources.
+* Custom binding variables composed from one or more backing services.
+* Auto-detect binding resources in the absence of binding decorators.

 ### Example
 #### Binding a Java Application with a Database